foreverfl/vscode/docs/languages/csharp.md

 ## Snippets for C&#35;

 For information on snippets in C# Dev Kit, go to the [Navigate and Edit documentation](/docs/csharp/navigate-edit.md).
-There are also several built-in snippets included in VS Code that will come up as you type or you can press `kb(editor.action.triggerSuggest)` (Trigger Suggest) and we will give you a context specific list of suggestions.
+There are also several built-in snippets included in VS Code that will come up as you type or you can press `Ctrl+Space` (Trigger Suggest) and we will give you a context specific list of suggestions.

 ![Snippets](images/csharp/snippet.png)